-Short answer: Yes and yes.
+Short Answer: The more we adhere to Islam the more it will bring us happiness.
 The ultimate message of Islam is that only submission to Allah brings true, lasting happiness and peace.
 But yes, actively living as a Muslim in this world today will bring you hardship.
 This is a fact of life: the best, most valuable things in life are the hardest to attain, and cost us the most.

 Salam Dear Aisha,